vipulpathak113/FrontendInterviewQuestions/README.md

 ---

-- **map vs foreach** : foreach does not return any value whereas map return new array
+- **map vs foreach** :
+  - ForEach:
+      - Only traverse the array but do not return anything
+      - Cannot use return, break or continue to stop the loop.
+  - Map:
+      - Traverse the array and return the result in new Array
+      - Can use return, break or continue to stop the loop.

 ---